Five nights of insights: Career Week in the Arts + Entertainment

 In 2019, Career Night for the Arts expanded to include the overlapping fields in entertainment and media.

 At Career Night for the Arts and Entertainment, alumni shared insights with current students.

 In collaboration with the Boston College Career Center, Alumni Center, and the McMullen Museum of Art, the Boston College Arts Council will host Career Week in the Arts + Entertainment.
-Starting Monday, November 8th through Friday, November 12th the week will focus on a variety of virtual panels made up of career professionals and employers, as well as a newtorking night at the McMullen with alumni art and entertainment professionals.
+Starting Monday, November 8th through Friday, November 12th the week will focus on a variety of virtual conversations with career professionals, as well as a keynote address and networking dinner at the McMullen with Michael J. Bobbitt, Executive Director of the Mass Cultural Council.
 Network and hear stories behind chosen career paths and engage in conversations around meaningful work.

 Since its inception in 1999, Career Night for the Arts has provided an opportunity for students and alumni to develop dialogue and relationships.
 In this expanded format, attendees will have the opportunity to gain valuable insight and advice, but also discover new ways to apply their passion and their current studies.

-The panelists and attendees include photographers, entrepreneurs and designers; musicians, actors and producers; playwrights, journalists and authors; managing directors, development officers and academics.
-In addition, we have expanded the week's events to include an Employer Engagement panel, so that attendees can hear directly from creative headhunters and hiring managers in a variety of industries.
+Over the years, speakers and attendees have included photographers, entrepreneurs and designers; musicians, actors and producers; playwrights, journalists and authors; managing directors, development officers and academics; creative headhunters, human resources, and hiring managers in a variety of industries.

 Career Week is open to all Boston College students, alumni, faculty and staff.
-Registration is required for the virutal panels.
+Registration is required for the events.

 Join alumni as they discuss their BC experience, the shape of their career path, and give advice to those wanting to further explore a career in the Arts + Entertainment industries.